 - In a medium bowl, mix together the dry ingredients (almond flour through nutmeg).
 Set this aside.

-- In a large bowl, mix together the eggs, oil, honey, and vanilla.
+- In a large bowl, mix together the eggs, oil, honey or maple syrup, and vanilla.

 - Add the dry mix to the wet mix just until combined and then gently fold in the grated carrots.